is-patel/LOL_Data_Analysis/README.md

 This will drive us to the conclusion that success in the jungle likely does not have a higher tendency to win games than success in other roles does.

-Or finally, answering the question of "Is Jungle 'OP'?", with no, it is not.
+Or finally, answering the question of "Is Jungle 'OP'?", with no, it is not (most likely).

 # Extra Data